rain-sk/synth.kitchen/notes.md

 After April 30, 20:22::19 UTC, run the following on the staging server:
 `certbot -d staging.synth.kitchen -m rain@synth.kitchen --agree-tos -n --nginx`

+### Part 3

+I've reworked the basic structure, and have an app/server pair being deployed on a staging server running coolify.
+Coolify is also hosting the dev and staging databases.

+I think I'm getting to a point where I need some shared types defined in their own project, to define the expectations between backend/frontend clearly.
+I also foresee a need to omit patch JSON data when transmitting a big list of results.
+That would just be a waste of bandwidth.
+There's also a need to be able to generate thumbnails for each recipe.